Innostax/tavajs/README.md

         SMTP
         None

-U.&nbsp; Choose blob service as require.
+T.&nbsp; Choose blob service as require.

       ?
 Which Blob service do you want?
 (Use arrow keys)
       > AWS-s3
         Azure
         None

-V.&nbsp; Select "yes" to integrate docker service.
+U.&nbsp; Select "yes" to integrate docker service.

       ?
 Do you want Docker services (Use arrow keys)
       > yes
         no

-W.&nbsp; Select the CI/CD pipeline service you want to integrate.
+V.&nbsp; Select the CI/CD pipeline service you want to integrate.
       ?
 Would you like to integrate CI/CD pipeline?
       > AWS
         GitHub